shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Morphological Transformations.md

 ### 1. Erosion
 The basic idea of erosion is just like soil erosion only, it erodes away the boundaries of the foreground object (Always try to keep foreground in white).
 So what does it do?
 The kernel slides through the image (as in 2D convolution).
 A pixel in the original image (either 1 or 0) will be considered 1 only if all the pixels under the kernel are 1, otherwise, it is eroded (made to zero).

+`Foreground` is the part of a view, picture, photograph, etc. that appears closest to the person looking at it

 So what happens is that all the pixels near the boundary will be discarded depending upon the size of the kernel.
 So the thickness or size of the foreground object decreases or simply the white region decreases in the image.
 It is useful for removing small white noises (as we have seen in the colorspace chapter), detaching two connected objects, etc.